 If you need to inspect a transaction without running your own node, public explorers offer an easy way to look up TXIDs, addresses, and block details instantly.

-Additionally, for multi-chain tracking, public explorers are essential.
+Something else to keep in mind is that for multi-chain tracking, public explorers are essential.
 Sparrow is limited to Bitcoin.
-So if you have other wallets with assets on other blockchains, platforms like Etherscan, BscScan, and Solscan that support Ethereum, BNB Chain, and Solana, are more suitable.
+If you have other wallets with assets on other blockchains, platforms like Etherscan, BscScan, and Solscan that support Ethereum, BNB Chain, and Solana are more suitable.

 A blockchain explorer is a tool that lets you track on-chain transactions.
-Sparrow, on the other hand, is a robust Bitcoin management tool that gives you both a wallet and blockchain explorer in one package.
+Sparrow, on the other hand, is a robust Bitcoin management tool that combines a wallet and a blockchain explorer in one package.

-But also being a non-custodial wallet, Sparrow makes it your responsibility to sort out any issues that may arise.
-Some issues, however, can be too much to handle on your own.
+But as a non-custodial wallet, Sparrow makes it your responsibility to resolve any issues that may arise.
+Unfortunately, some issues can be too much to handle on your own.

-This is where we come in.
-From lost passwords, invalid seed phrases, and damaged backup files, we have extensive experience helping people recover their crypto wallets.
-So if you experience an issue stopping you from utilizing your Sparrow wallet, contact us today for affordable and efficient recovery services.
+That’s where we come in.
+With extensive experience helping people recover their crypto wallets, we have experience with lost passwords, invalid seed phrases, and damaged backup files.
+If you experience an issue preventing you from using your Sparrow wallet, contact us today for affordable, efficient recovery services.

 How does Sparrow Wallet function as a blockchain explorer?